AdvaithNair/Forrest/README.md

-# TypeScript Full Stack Boilerplate App

-This is a simple boilerplate structure for an app with a pre-built auth system.
-Feel free to steal my code.
+# Forrest

+Forrest is an application intended to help users plot fast and environmentally friendly drive routes and track their environmental savings.
+These routes include energy and CO2 saving paths.
+Forrest uses the Google Maps API and Google Directions API to generate the most efficient routes for users.
+Finally, Forrest acts as a bridge to becoming a social media, with the capabilities to extend its own features to become a utility-social-media hybrid application.

 NOTE: If you spot a bug, please contact me at [advaithnair2@gmail.com](mailto:advaithnair2@gmail.com)/[adn323@lehigh.edu](mailto:adn323@lehigh.edu) or Dom at [d-hupp@onu.edu](mailto:d-hupp@onu.edu).

-The boilerplate contains the following features:
+Forrest contains the following features:

 - Testing Ping Route
 - Auth Functions